nhaai/traffic-prediction/README.md

 - Conduct data collection and capture at least 2,000 samples (with supporting evidence).
 - Then proceed with labeling (use LabelImg to crop and label image data), and perform data preprocessing and feature extraction for other types of data.
 - The first evaluation session includes: the dataset, data preprocessing and feature extraction, train/validation/test split, running one machine learning model (Decision Tree), and reporting the accuracy metrics: Recall, F1, and Precision.
-- Report file: must follow a master's thesis structure, include all required sections, with 30–40 pages of main content.